ldfo/traffic-sign-classifier/writeup_template.md

 * test set accuracy of 93%

 If an iterative approach was chosen:
-* At first i chose an architecture consisting on a conv2d layer then a max_pool layer and then some fully connected layers because I tought it was a good starting point.
+* At first I chose an architecture consisting of a conv2d layer then a max_pool layer and then some fully connected layers because I thought it was a good starting point.
 * I quickly achieved 85% accuracy with that architecture but it seemed that I needed more convolution and max pooling layers.
 * After adding two other convolutions and max pooling layers I also added some dropout layers to help with overfitting.
-* Lastly I tuned the learning rate which I found was too high at first because the accuracy was oscilating a lot.
+* Lastly I tuned the learning rate which I found was too high at first because the accuracy was oscillating a lot.

 ### Test a Model on New Images